marketing objectives examples

 Example of website traffic objective: “Increase website traffic by 15% in the next two months through link building and social media posts.”

-7. Increase Profits
+7. Increase profits

 All marketing efforts focus on generating profit.
 Sometimes, smart financial decisions include both reducing costs and investing resources in profitable marketing tools and practices (planning an advertising campaign, for example).